calebchoban/amiga_halo_finder/README.md

 # AHF Runner and Halo Reader

 This example compiles and runs Amiga Halo Finder and include scripts to read AHF outputs.
+If running on TSCC checks notes at bottom first!

 First, uncomment MAIN_DIR line in MakeFile and set to your directory.
 Then uncomment MULTI_SNAPS line and set to 1 if you simulation snapshots are broken up into multiple files or 0 otherwise.
 Also edit all of the job scripts (AHF.sh, HaloHistory.sh, and MergerTree.sh) to use your email address.